 Concrete with plastic waste in it instead of steel: the material of the future?

-Researchers at James Cook University, Australia, have managed to develop concrete is not reinforced with steel, but with plastic waste.
-The durable technique limited to the environmental impacts of concrete to a minimum, while providing opportunities d e growing amount of plastic waste to be processed in a sustainable way.
+Researchers at James Cook University, Australia, have managed to develop concrete that is not reinforced with steel, but with plastic waste.
+The durable technique limited the environmental impacts of concrete to a minimum, while providing opportunities for the growing amount of plastic waste to be processed in a sustainable way.
 A win-win situation.

-The “green” concrete was amplified using recycled polypropylene plastic.
-The material withstood various tests of strength and durability and is ideally suited for the construction of, for example sidewalks, drainage wells and support beams.
+The “green” concrete was reinforced using recycled polypropylene plastic.
+The material withstood various tests of strength and durability and is ideally suited to the construction of footpaths, drainage wells, support beams to name a few examples.

 Second most used material on earth

-Concrete is, after water, the most common material on Earth.
-Globally, we annually produce more than twenty billion tons of concrete.
-The production of cement, one of the main ingredients of concrete, is responsible for 5 percent of the annual global CO2 emissions.
-That may seem relatively low, but when you consider that we still consider us through this durable concrete plastic waste can provide a place, the benefit to the environment to achieve is great.
+Concrete is, after water, the most commonly used material on Earth.
+Globally, we produce more than twenty billion tons of concrete annually.
+The production of cement, one of the main ingredients of concrete, is responsible for 5% of the annual global CO2 emissions.

 “UNSW School of Civil and Environmental Engineering – Sustainable Innovation”